 Just a short, 40-minute drive away from Lake Placid is the Wild Center in Tupper Lake. it was once the Natural History Museum of the Adirondacks and is now an incredible, highly interactive museum that educates visitors about the region’s many unique, local ecosystems.

-So, step inside this amazing center or learning and see over 900 different animals that are native to the area, including river otters, porcupines, owls, snakes, frogs, and fresh-water fish.
+So, step inside this amazing center or learn and see over 900 different animals that are native to the area, including river otters, porcupines, owls, snakes, frogs, and freshwater fish.

-You can also embark on a naturalist led guided canoe trip or experience Forest Music as you walk along the area’s many forest trails and listten to an expertly curated collection of music that is broadcast through one of twenty-four different speakers.
+You can also embark on a naturalist-led guided canoe trip or experience Forest Music as you walk along the area’s many forest trails and listen to an expertly curated collection of music that is broadcast through one of twenty-four different speakers.

 However, the real highlight of any visit here is the Walk, a series of connected, elevated platforms that allow you to walk among the treetops and savor awe-inspiring views of the surrounding landscape.

-Along the way, you can also sit inside a giant’s bird’s nest, bounce around in the Spider’s Web, walk into a giant tree, or just admire beautiful Tupper Lake.
+Along the way, you can also sit inside a giant bird’s nest, bounce around in the Spider’s Web, walk into a giant tree, or just admire beautiful Tupper Lake.